Grado Labs SR80e Review | UNREAL?

 Cons

-- Cable is much too large for a headphone of this size and weight.
+- The cable is much too large for a headphone of this size and weight.

 Video Comparison

-Here I did an in depth A/B comparison of the Grado 60e vs. 80e.
+Here I did an in-depth A/B comparison of the Grado 60e vs. 80e.
 You’ll get a good sense of how both of these headphones sound in relation to one another as well as their overall build and comfort levels.
-Are they exactly the same?
-Click to learn more!!

 Amp/DAC requirements